sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 expect(result).toEqual(false);
 -->

-Now, we don’t have any similar code and the whole piece is shorter and easier to understand.
+This eliminates the similar code, making the entire snippet shorter and easier to understand.

-Let’s look at a trickier example.
-Imagine, we use different naming conventions for different testing tools:
+Now, let’s look at a trickier example.
+Suppose we use different naming conventions for each testing tool:

 <!-- const type = 'type', columnName = 'col', rowIndex = 2, toTitleCase = x => _.startCase(_.toLower(x)) -->